rust-lang/cc-rs/README.md

 extern crate gcc;

 fn main() {
-    gcc::compile_library("libfoo.a", &["foo.c", "bar.c"]);
+    gcc::compile_library("foo", &["foo.c", "bar.c"]);
 }
 ```

 And that's it!
 Running `cargo build` should take care of the rest and your Rust
-application will now have the C files `foo.c` and `bar.c` compiled into it.
-You
+application will now have the C files `foo.c` and `bar.c` compiled into a file
-can call the functions in Rust by declaring functions in your Rust code like so:
+named libfoo.a.
+You can call the functions in Rust by declaring functions in
+your Rust code like so:

 ```
 extern {